September 6, 2013 by Stacy McDonald

 Admonish the young women to love their husbands, to love their children, to be discreet, chaste… that the word of God may not be blasphemed.
 (Titus 2:4–6)

-I have made a covenant with my body to be discreet and chaste; why then should I flaunt myself before men?
 Does God not see my ways and count all my steps (Job 31:1,4)?
+I have made a covenant with my body to be discreet and chaste; why then should I flaunt myself?

-Has He not said that marriage is honorable among all (Hebrews 13:4) and that the woman who allures men even with her eyes is as a seductress (Proverbs 6:24-25)?
+Has He not said that “marriage is honorable among all” (Hebrews 13:4) and that the woman who allures men, even just with her eyes, is as a seductress (Proverbs 6:24-25)

-“Discretion will preserve you; understanding will keep you, to deliver you from the way of evil, from the man who speaks perverse things…” Proverbs 2:11–12
+“Discretion will preserve you; understanding will keep you, to deliver you from the way of evil…” Proverbs 2:11–12

-Help me to view the men in my life as fathers and brothers and to encourage them in godliness by looking for ways to promote chastity between us both.
+Help me to view the men in my life as fathers and brothers and to encourage them in godliness by seeking ways to promote chastity between us.